-I’m still a little hazy on when the initial flood occurred, but at some point in the recent past, every mediocre web designer became a “brand strategist.”
-Likely because it’s a vague enough term, sounds impressive, and the barrier to entry is low.
-Pass on this service.
+At some point in the recent past, every stay-at-home dad with a Canva account became a “brand strategist.”
+Most likely because it’s a vague enough title, sounds impressive, and the barrier to entry is nonexistent.
+Pass on this service, especially if anyone tries to charge you for it.
 Skip the “brand storytelling” nonsense too.
-You don’t need more bad advice.
+You’re building a website, not writing a memoir.

 - Negative space

 Bottom line: If you show your website to your neighbor and her response is: “Oh, wow … umm … yeah, that’s awesome,” it probably needs work.

 I can’t think of anything more fundamental than being able to find stuff on a website.
 Admittedly, most website search widgets aren’t weapons-grade, but they usually return reasonable results and are easy enough to implement on most modern websites (take a look at our footer at the bottom of the page).
 At the very least, you should have some sort of public site map (archive) page.

 “Good information architecture enables people to find and do what they came for.
 Great information architecture takes ‘find’ out of the equation: the site behaves as the visitor expects.
 Poor information architecture neuters content, design, and programming — And devalues the site.
 It’s like a film with no director.”